Nozbe/WatermelonDB/docs/Advanced/Migrations.md

 ## Migrations workflow

-If you want to make schema changes when you use migrations, be sure to do this in this specific order, to minimize the likelihood of making an error:
+When you make schema changes when you use migrations, be sure to do this in this specific order, to minimize the likelihood of making an error.

 ### Step 1: Add a new migration